JeanLucPons/Kangaroo/README.md

 ```
 Kangaroo.exe -t 0 -gpu -i kang.work -w kang.work -wi 600 -c linpons
 ```
-When the client restart from backup, it will produce "dead kangaroo" until it reaches its progress before the crash.
+When the client restart from backup, it will produce "dead kangaroos" until it reaches its progress before the crash.
 It is important to restart the client with its backup, otherwise new kangaroos are created and the DP overhead increase.

-To build such an architecture, the total number of kangaroo running in parallel must be know at the starting time to estimate the DP overhaed. **It is not recommended to add or remove clients during running time**, the number of kangaroo must be constant.
+To build such an architecture, the total number of kangaroo running in parallel must be know at the starting time to estimate the DP overhead. **It is not recommended to add or remove clients during running time**, the number of kangaroo must be constant.

-This program solved puzzle #110 (109 bit key on Secp256K1 field) using this architecture.
+This program solved puzzle #110 in 2.1 days (109 bit key on the Secp256K1 field) using this architecture on 256 Tesla V100.
+It required 2<sup>55.55</sup> group operations using DP25 to complete.

 # Probability of success